Last Updated on April 1, 2021 by Nina Ahmedow

 To Sum Things Up

-I’ve been living in Greece for a few years now and somehow never considered exploring Nafplio.
+I’ve been living in Athens for a few years now and somehow never considered exploring Nafplio.
 I’m glad I finally did even though the town didn’t fully live up to my expectations.
 I had heard so many wonderful things about Greece’s former capital, and while it certainly is quaint and very interesting for its history I’m not sure I’d go back for another day trip.
 I do think that it’s essential to see it because of all the history, and I’m sure if you go in the warmer season it will be absolutely glorious.

 Liz - The Spectacular AdventurerAugust 13, 2019 at 3:48 am